camenpihor/organizer_app/README.md

 ## Repository

-I am using Django REST framework as a backend API for a Vue JS frontend.
+I am using Django REST framework as a backend API with a ReactJS frontend.

 ## TODO